Fall 2010 Semester Program with Nazareth College of

 Orientation does emphasize health and particularly personal security while studying and while traveling in Berlin and Germany.

-This program allows for the unique opportunity to
+This program allows for the unique opportunity to study the political

-changes in Germany's capital and
+and economic changes in Germany's capital and Central Europe first-hand

-Central Europe first-hand and to experience history in the
+and to experience history in the making.
+This fall's curriculum

-(music history).
+Opera, Mozart to Mahler (music history).

-The extended application deadline
+Studienforum Berlin's application deadline

-CONTACT: Nazareth College (Dr.
+CONTACT: Nazareth College (Dr. Nevan Fisher) or

 Studienforum Berlin